Be an Automated Teller Machine (ATM) Technician

 Most ATM technician employers look for 2-5 years of experience in electronics-related fields.
 Hands-on experience is often preferable.
-Jobs that offer experience these employers find valuable include appliances repair and installation, copy machine repair, computer repair, vending machine repair and installation.
-Experience and skills that may make an aspiring ATM technician's resume more appealing include:
+Jobs that offer the experience these employers find valuable include appliance repair and installation, copy machine repair, computer repair, and vending machine repair and installation.
+Experience and skills that might make an aspiring ATM technician's resume more appealing include:

 - System software operations knowledge

 - Understanding of electromechanical tools